Updated: August 13, 2025

 Average house prices in Portugal

-In Lisbon City, properties had an average asking price of €6,934 per square meter in 2024.
-Although Lisbon is a popular choice among investors, sunny Algarve real estate investment also presents a lucrative investment opportunity, with a lot of variety on offer across the entire region.
+In 2024, properties in Lisbon City had an average asking price of €6,934 per square meter.
+Although Lisbon is a popular choice among investors, sunny Algarve real estate investment also presents a lucrative opportunity, with a lot of variety on offer across the entire region.

 The average asking price (per square meter) for a property in Portimão in the Algarve was €3,272, while property in the Algarve capital of Faro was priced at €3,701 and €5,066 in Lagos, in the Western Algarve.